 When it comes to training and sport specific activities, an athlete will increase human performance through endurance training, muscle loading and increasing neuromuscular communication.
 As a result, athletes tend to overuse their bodies, often resulting in chronic pain, inflammation and career ending injuries.
 But who is to say that does not apply to your average person just battling their way through the game of LIFE!
-Here at Genesee, we did not think we would make some crazy revolution by compounding organic hemp derived CBD with a protein rich recovery bar that tastes amazing.
+Here at Genesee, we did not think we would make some crazy revolution by compounding organic hemp extract with a protein rich recovery bar that tastes amazing.
 We did however want to ensure that our product would help you on your journey to the top.
-Our grab and go bars contain 20 grams of complete, animal derived proteins and for the added kick, we included 5 milligrams of organic hemp derived CBD and zero trans fat, just for you!
+Our grab and go bars contain 20 grams of complete, animal derived proteins and for the added kick, we included 5 milligrams of organic hemp extract and zero trans fat, just for you!

 Athletes are now able to consume CBD products.
 But why?
 How will they benefit?